zthun/works/README.md

 # Description

-This package contains an unauthenticated microservice for controller a docker instance on a remote environment.
+This package contains the micro application for doing oauth2 requests.